-All sensors have equivalent power draw and thermal output when operating at the max azimuth window for a particular signal multiplier value.
-Therefore, using an azimuth window that is smaller than the maximum allowable azimuth window with a particular signal multiplier value (excluding 1x) can reduce the power draw and thermal output of the sensor.
-However, while this can increase the max operating temp of the sensor, it can also degrade the performance at low temps.
+Besides affecting the sensor's signal strength, the signal multiplier choice can also impact power draw and thermal behavior.
+Choosing a signal multiplier less than 1 reduces overall power.
+Similarly, choosing a smaller azimuth window means the lasers do not emit pulses in sections not included in the azimuth window, thus reducing overall power.
+However, while this can increase the max operating temp of the sensor, it can also degrade the performance at low temperatures.
 This discrepancy will be resolved in a future firmware.
 The table below outlines some example use cases.
+User can access Sensor Telemetry information and monitor the sensor temperature.